Adamant-im/AIPs/AIPS/aip-10.md

 - `asset` — transaction data specific for different [transaction types](#transaction-types).
 Used also in signature calculation.
 If omitted, it is set to empty object `{}`.
 - `timestamp` — transaction timestamp.
 Nodes do not accept transactions stamped in future.
 Mandatory when posting a transaction to node.
 - `signature` — transaction signature.
 Mandatory when posting a transaction to node.
-- `confirmations` — number of confirmations. must be omitted when posting a transaction to node.
+- `confirmations` — number of confirmations.
+Must be omitted when posting a transaction to node.
-- `height` — block height where transaction forged. must be omitted when posting a transaction to node.
+- `height` — block height where transaction forged.
+Must be omitted when posting a transaction to node.
-- `blockId` — block id where transaction forged. must be omitted when posting a transaction to node.
+- `blockId` — block id where transaction forged.
+Must be omitted when posting a transaction to node.

 ### Transaction types